Side Lying Clam

 Side Lying Clam Benefits

-- Strengthens the gluteus medius muscle
+- Direct activation of the gluteus medius

 - Improves hip stability and balance

-- Helps prevent knee and hip injuries
+- Helps prevent IT band issues and knee pain

 Side Lying Clam Muscles Worked